SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_DataManagementNodeRed.md

 ```

 The output will then be tagged with a varabel topic which is used to publish it to the SCADA-system.
 For example `IOT2050/em1/voltage/data`.
 The values will then be published via MQTT using the `mqtt`-node.

+The different `debug-nodes` will help diagnose the different values.

+In the next step we will show the necessary steps to [receive the incoming topics via mqtt in an existing SCADA-system](/docs/README_ScadaData.md).